Interview Query

 1. Explain the different types of joins in SQL.

-• Full Join: Full joins returns all rows from the left and right, when there is a match in any of the tables.
+• Full Join: Full joins returns all rows from the left and right when a match exists in any of the tables.

 2. What is the PRIMARY KEY in SQL?

 Primary keys are constraints that uniquely identify each record.
-One thing to note: Primary keys cannot have NULL values, and all values must be UNIQUE.
+One thing to note: Primary keys cannot have NULL values; all values must be UNIQUE.
 A table can have only one primary key, but the primary key can consist of single or multiple columns.

 3. What are constraints?

-Constraints in SQL are rules that can be applied to the type of data in a table.
+Constraints in SQL are rules that can be applied to the data type in a table.
 They are used to limit the type of data that can be stored in a particular column within a table.
 Some common types used in SQL are:

 • NOT NULL - This constraint prevents null values from being stored in a column.